Price adult €131,- | Price child (2-15 years) €101,-

 Iceland’s most famous black church, the Budir Black Church, or as it’s known locally, Búðakirkja, was originally built in 1848 and restored in the 1950s and again in the 1980s.
 A popular subject for photographers, both professional and amateur, the striking black church in Budir contrasts sharply with the remote and desolate landscape in which it stands, making it a great subject for photographs.

-Ytri Tunga strand
+Ytri Tunga beach

 The final stop on this tour is the golden sands of Ytri Tunga Beach.
 Though overlooked by many in favor of the black sand beaches, this beach holds a special surprise.
 It is one of the best places in all of Iceland to see seals, with the colony often hanging out on the rocks just offshore.